ChrisRoark/beagle_scraper/README.md

 ### Output

-Beagler Scraper will export all data into json format into a sub-folder.
+Beagler Scraper will export all data into json format into a sub-folder

 ## Getting Started